retsullivan/retsullivan.github.io/_posts/2019-09-17-Fantastic-Boolean-Operators and Where to Find Them.md

 | TRUE       	| FALSE 	| FALSE         	|
 | FALSE      	| FALSE 	| FALSE         	|

 Included in the table below is a concept called “exclusive or”.
 This is a logical concept that does not have a character exclusive operator in Java.
-However, we can construct the logic behind it through a bit of code (seen in the table below) that combines the || and && operators.
+However, we can construct the logic behind it through a bit of code (seen in the table below) that combines the or and && operators.
 In simple language, exclusive or mean “this or that, but not both’.

 ## Truth Table for Exclusive Or